SAP-archive/cloud-businessrules-templates/README.md

 - SAP Cloud Platform Workflow template project **/workflow/purchaseorderapprovaltemplate.zip** which shows how to consume business rules in workflow.

 ## Deployment
-After you have implemented the view and controller in For **rulemanager** template, you can deploy the SAPUI5 application in your SAP Cloud Platform account.
-To do so, right click on the project and choose option: Deploy --> Deploy to SAP Cloud Platform
+After you have implemented the view and controller in **rulemanager** template, you can deploy the SAPUI5 application in your SAP Cloud Platform account.
+To do so, right click on the project and choose option: **Deploy --> Deploy to SAP Cloud Platform**.
 Similarly, after you have configured **workflow** template for service task, you need to deploy the template project and workflow.

 ## Authors